in

 Stone Patio Cost

-Stone cost will vary greatly depending on the type of stone you are using.
+The stone cost will vary greatly depending on the stone you use.
 It can be as low as $5 per square foot, up to $30 per square foot if you’re using limestone.
 This is definitely the most costly option.

 Do Raised Patios Need Planning Permission?

-This depends on the regulations of your state and your country, but in most cases, building raised patio designs do not need planning permission, provided that you are building within your residential plot of land.
+This depends on the regulations of your state and your country, but in most cases, building-raised designs do not need planning permission, provided that you are building within your residential plot of land.

-You also need to make sure that it is not too high (the maximum height will vary depending on where you live).
+You must also ensure it is not too high (the maximum height will vary depending on where you live).

-If you’re planning to make a raised patio addition to your home, do consult your local municipalities to check on the regulations, in order to adjust your planning to comply to their regulations.
+If you’re planning to make a raised patio addition to your home, consult your local municipalities to check on the regulations and adjust your planning to comply with their regulations.

 Is a Deck or Patio Better for Resale?

 Both patios and decks help increase the resale value of any property.
-However, patios or raised patios are cheaper to construct than decks, allowing you to get a higher resale value return.
+However, raised patios are cheaper to construct than decks, allowing you to get a higher resale value return.

-For more raised patio designs content, see our article about the differences between a raised patio vs deck here.
+For more raised patio design content, see our article about the differences between a raised patio vs deck here.

 Leave a Reply